stayintarkov/SIT.Launcher.Classic/README.md

 - Download the zip file from Releases
 - Extract the entire zip file anywhere  except the client directory
 - Open PaulovLauncher.exe
+- Open Settings (the cog) check install Assembly and install SIT
 - Put the server address at the top (example https://cooptarkov-server.azurewebsites.net/ or https://127.0.0.1:443/ )
 - Put your username (don't use anything that is used anywhere else)
 - Create a password (don't use anything that is used anywhere else)